DawnVespero/Chi-Nata/README.md

 ---

-**ChiDoors ** *("[Chicago ](https://en.wikipedia.org/wiki/Windows_95#Development)Doors")* is an icon set that tries to recreate the look of Windows 95's desktop icons.
-The intention behind this is to enable users of modern systems (and especially Windows 95-style themes such as [Chicago95](https://github.com/grassmunk/Chicago95)) to emulate the aesthetic of the older Windows versions more completely by providing icons for newer programs that fit with this style.
+**Chi-Nata** ("[Chicago](https://en.wikipedia.org/wiki/Chicago_(typeface)) [Sonata](https://en.wikipedia.org/wiki/Mac_OS_9#Version_history)") is an icon set that tries to recreate the look of MacOS 9's desktop icons.
+The intention behind this is to enable users of modern systems to emulate the aesthetic of the Classic MacOS more completely by providing icons for newer programs that fit with this style.

-While these may use some of the original Win95 ico's as a base (such as the file icon), **all icons in this repo must be original**.
-Please don't just recolor the base Win95 icons and push them here.
-With that being said, do feel free to look at [the original icons](https://win98icons.alexmeub.com/) for inspiration.
+While these may use some of the original MacOS ico's as a base (such as the file icon), **all icons in this repo must be original**.
+Please don't just recolor the base MacOS icons and push them here.
+With that being said, do feel free to look at the original icons for inspiration.

 ## Standards